GOP’s Baker won’t seek 3rd term as Massachusetts governor - NewsBreak

 During his second term, the sudden emergence of COVID-19 pushed much of Baker’s political agenda to the side as he, and the rest of the state, raced to respond to the implications of a fast-spreading and deadly virus.

-Baker took a series of dramatic steps, shutting down nonessential businesses, , closing schools and issuing stay-at-home recommendations.
+Baker took a series of dramatic steps, shutting down nonessential businesses, requiring the use of face masks in public, closing schools and issuing stay-at-home recommendations.

 While some bristled at the restraints, polls showed Baker’s response generally earned high marks from the public, although there were serious errors.
-The state saw one of the nation’s in which nearly 80 people succumbed to the virus at a veterans home.
+The state saw one of the nation’s deadliest nursing home outbreaks, in which nearly 80 people succumbed to the virus at a veterans home.

 Baker has also had to weather the ire of Trump.